-The Oceanographic Center offers two Graduate Certificates: one in Coastal Studies and another in Marine and Coastal Climate Change.
-This is awarded upon successful completion (defined as a course grade of C or better) of any four Oceanographic Center courses at the graduate level.
+The Oceanographic Center offers three Graduate Certificates: one in Coastal Studies, one in Computational Molecular Biology, and one in Marine and Coastal Climate Change.
+These are awarded upon successful completion (defined as a course grade of C or better) of any four Oceanographic Center courses at the graduate level.
 Courses do not have to be taken within any one term, or consecutively, but the Certificate must be completed within 5 years of admission.
 Successful completion of the Graduate Certificate will award the equivalent of 12 graduate credits.
 The flexible online format of the Graduate Certificate makes it ideal for working professionals and college graduates in a variety of related fields.